piotrmp/nlp_geography/README.md

 ## Code

-The code [nlpgeo_code](nlpgeo_code) folder can be used replicate the procedure we performed in the study.
+The code in [nlpgeo_code](nlpgeo_code) folder can be used replicate the procedure we performed in or study through the following steps (note that you can skip steps 1-X by using the data described above)

 TODO